A feast for the eyes

 There are also numerous buildings that resemble gargantuan comestibles.
-Most of them are roadside works of programmatic architecture — that is, they’re motorist-snaring buildings that represent the food and beverage items served there.
+Most of them are roadside works of programmatic architecture — that is, they’re motorist-snaring buildings that represent the food and beverage items served there, like the Donut Hole in California.
 Sometimes, the building’s original function changes over the years, as is the case with a landmark giant coffee pot where whiskey shots have long replaced mugs of hot joe.

 You could feasibly concoct an entire meal (or at least a really tasty fruit salad) out of our list of notable works of chow-resembling buildings, complete with dessert.
 Imaginative, eccentric and hugely nostalgic, these food-shaped structures hark back to a time when effectively marketing your business could mean running it out of a three-story citrus fruit.